shriamrut/helpful-scripts/README.md

 # Helpful scripts
-Helper scripts for day to day dev productivity - Especially for kickstarting applications
+Helper scripts for day to day dev productivity

 ## gemini-cli-custom
 ### What does this folder mean?